dragonflyoss/Dragonfly/docs/user_guide/metrics.md

 # Prometheus Metrics

 This doc contains all the metrics that Dragonfly components currently support.
-Now we only support metrics for Dfdaemon and SuperNode.
-And we will support dfget metrics in the future.
+Now we support metrics for Dfdaemon, SuperNode and Dfget.
 For Dfdaemon and SuperNode, the metrics path is fixed to /metrics.
 The following metrics are exported.

 ## Supernode